NAlcan/Reply_BC2021/6.Interactive_code_files/Data_AnalysisVisualization.md

          temp = "temperatura_o_c")
 ```

+## 1.2 Data cleaning

 ### 99.5 percentile limits for Chl-a

-We need to assume that BC2021 calculated the `99.5 limit` using Negro
-and Uruguay together.
-Lets see how many data exceed the limit with this
-criteria
+Calculation of the 99.5 percentiles of chlorophyll a for exclusion of
+outliers.

+For this calculation it was assumed that BC2021 used Rio Negro and Rio
+Uruguay data altogether.

 ``` r
 data_oan %>%